Ball Crunches | Exercise Ball Crunch

 – With control, lower the shoulders and chest back down to touch the ball.
 Abs should remain tight throughout this abdominal exercise

-But Why Use An Exercise Ball for Crunches
+But Why Use A Stability Ball for Crunches?

 Sure, a crunch can effectively be preformed on the floor so why I do love adding in a stability ball (exercise ball) for this ab exercise for women?
 Well, the first reason is that a stability ball supports the lower back and maintains proper form throughout the movement while discouraging over extension of the lower back.
 With the ball there to support these crunches, you can avoid ‘throwing your back into it’ and arching to create momentum which puts your spine in a compromising position.